-- 1. Offer a broad and balanced degree programme in the evening that enables students to engage fully in the improvement of their language skills. - 2.
-Allow students to study the associated culture(s) of their chosen language(s); and to acquire advanced knowledge of a range of comparative cultural topics. - 3.
-Provide access to learning and curricula appropriate for students with a range of traditional and non-traditional educational backgrounds, including a large number from abroad who are now resident in the UK.

-- 4. Enable our students to develop independent critical thinking and judgment. - 5.
-Develop a range of subject-specific and transferable skills, particularly conceptual, analytical, and communication skills, including the ability to write lucid, logical, and well-structured prose in both English and, at an appropriate level, the chosen target language(s).
-To these should be added appropriate IT skills and confidence to engage with evolving media. - 6.
-Enable our students to work or study in a country in which one of the languages they are studying is spoken, for an academic year as part of a four-year full-time award including the designation 'with International Experience' in order to provide them with an opportunity to develop their language skills and their knowledge of the national culture, as well as to acquire a range of transferable personal, academic and employability skills.
+- Offer a broad and balanced degree programme in the evening that enables students to engage fully in the improvement of their language skills, in the reading and analysing of a variety of texts in the study of Japanese modern history, culture and society, Japanese literature, cinema, media and popular culture. - Provide access to learning and curricula appropriate for students with a range of traditional and non-traditional educational backgrounds, including and international students. - 3.
+Enable our students to develop independent critical thinking and judgement. - 4.
+Develop a range of subject-specific and transferable skills, particularly conceptual, analytical, and communication skills, including the ability to write lucid, logical, and well-structured prose in both English and Japanese.
+To these should be added appropriate IT skills and confidence to engage with evolving media. - 5.
+To enable our students to study or work in Japan (subject to the restrictions stated above) during the summer break, as an optional part of the three-year full-time degree, or for a year as part of the four-year full-time BA Japanese Studies with International Experience in order to provide them with an opportunity to develop their language skills and their knowledge of the culture of Japan, as well as to acquire a range of transferable personal, academic and employability skills.